-- Required Minimum Distribution requirements do not apply for calendar year 2020.
-This includes distributions with a required beginning date occurring in calendar year 2020 and such distribution not having been made before January 1, 2020. - This includes holders of traditional IRAs, defined contribution plans (including 401(k), profit-sharing plans and 403(b) plans) and owners of Roth 401(k).
+- a.
+Required Minimum Distribution requirements do not apply for calendar year 2020.
+This includes distributions with a required beginning date occurring in calendar year 2020 and such distribution not having been made before January 1, 2020. - b.
+This includes holders of traditional IRAs, defined contribution plans (including 401(k), profit-sharing plans and 403(b) plans) and owners of Roth 401(k), 401(a) plan, 403(a) or 403(b) annuity plan, or 457(b) government plan c.
 Inherited IRAs

 - Inherited IRAs are also normally subject to RMDs.
-If you inherited the account prior to 2020, you're required to take distributions based on your own life expectancy. - Beneficiaries who inherit 2020e & later are required to draw down the inherited account in 10 years per the Secure Act. - The Secure Act, which took effect at the start of 2020, raised the RMD start age to age 72. - However, beneficiaries of inherited IRAs can skip the distribution this year only. - If you turned 701⁄2 in 2019, you had until April 1 of this year to take your very first RMD.
+If you inherited the account prior to 2020, you're required to take distributions based on your own life expectancy. - Beneficiaries who inherit 2020 & later are required to draw down the inherited account in 10 years per the Secure Act. - iii.
+The Secure Act, which took effect at the start of 2020, raised the RMD start age to age 72. - iv.
+However, beneficiaries of inherited IRAs can skip the distribution this year only. - v.
+If you turned 701⁄2 in 2019, you had until April 1 of this year to take your very first RMD.
 You also would have to take your 2020 distribution by the end of this year.

+d.
 If you took an RMD already in 2020:

-- You can redeposit the withdrawal into the IRA within 60 days of having taken the distribution and if you haven't made rollovers from one IRA to another in the last 12 months, you can put the return the RMD. - The taxes that were withheld from the withdrawal will have to be replaced also.
+- i.
+You can redeposit the withdrawal into the IRA within 60 days of having taken the distribution and if you haven't made rollovers from one IRA to another in the last 12 months, you can put the return the RMD. - ii.
+The taxes that were withheld from the withdrawal will have to be replaced also.

+e.
 RMD can still be made in 2020

-- RMDs are waived for 2020, but they can still be taken. - o Tax Strategy: Consider taking the withdrawal from your IRA and converting that portion to a Roth IRA.
+- i.
+RMDs are waived for 2020, but they can still be taken. - ii.
+Tax Strategy: Consider taking the withdrawal from your IRA and converting that portion to a Roth IRA.